Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Many women struggle to set and enforce boundaries.
 However, this work is vital for protecting yourself, especially if you’re a breadwinner.

-Make it clear from the beginning that it is not your job to take care of anyone but yourself.
-Don’t feel obligated to buy him things that he can’t buy himself, and don’t let him make you feel guilty over it.
+Make it clear from the beginning that caring for anyone but yourself is not your job.
+Don’t feel obligated to buy him things that he can’t buy himself, and don’t let him make you feel guilty about it.

 Ensure that the relationship is moving at a pace that you are comfortable with.
 The boundaries that you set need to be what is comfortable for you.
 If someone doesn’t respect your boundaries, they don’t respect you, and you should reconsider the budding relationship.